robocorp/actions-cookbook/examples/lada/README.md

 # Local Advanced Data Analysis (LADA)

+A Python Notebook environment running on local machine that you may connect to OpenAI GPT as an [Action](https://platform.openai.com/docs/actions/introduction/what-is-an-action-in-a-gpt).

 Why LADA :car: ?:
  * Use as Large Data Files as you want (it is on your own machine, OpenAI has strict limits that people have been hitting)
  * Process as long time as you need (allows process to run as long as needed - OpenAI has about 30 second evaluation time)